 The Badgers made a game out of it, as another fast start by GCU seemingly had the game all but wrapped up in the third inning.

-In the first inning, Wisconsin walked and earned two hits off GCU's starter
+In the first inning, Wisconsin walked and earned two hits off GCU starter

 Natalie Fritz, scoring the game's opening run.
 It was just the second time all season the Lopes allowed a run in the first inning.

-GCU responded in the best way they could have, scoring three of their own.
-Singles from the McCray / Holtorf tandem led to the aforementioned Gonzalez RBI double.
+GCU responded in the best way it could have, scoring three in the bottom half.
+Singles from the McCray and Holtorf led to the Gonzalez RBI double.
+Sophomore first baseman

 Addison Shifflett doubled in the third run.

-The Lopes hit a season-best 16 hits against Wisconsin, the first time GCU had done so since their road series in Utah Valley last season.
+The Lopes tallied a season-best 16 hits against Wisconsin, the first time GCU had done so since its road series in Utah Valley last season.

-McCray went 4/4 at the top of the lineup with three singles and a double to deep left field.
+McCray went 4 for 4 at the top of the lineup with three singles and a double to deep left field.

-"I worked super hard on swinging away in the fall, "continued McCray.
+"I worked super hard on swinging away in the fall," McCray said.
 "To see that hard work is a great feeling and helps me be the multi-dimensional player I want to be."

-"Syd was dominant today and last night," said head coach
+"Syd was dominant today and last night," GCU head coach

-Shanon Hays.
-"Hopefully she keeps doing what she does, she has been hitting the ball at a phenomenal rate, but I also think of her as one of the best base runners in the country."
+Shanon Hays said.
+"Hopefully, she keeps doing what she does.
+She has been hitting the ball at a phenomenal rate, but I also think of her as one of the best base runners in the country."

 McCray is hitting .400 through 19 games, leading the team in hits with 22.

-Haley Wilkinson snagged the first three-hit game of her career, scoring two runs herself Friday night.
+Haley Wilkinson snagged the first three-hit game of her career, scoring two runs Friday night.

-One of her hits was a leadoff double in the second, where she would immediately come around to score on McCray's RBI double.
+One of her hits was a leadoff double in the second, where she immediately came around to score on McCray's RBI double.

 The third inning saw catcher

-Wisconsin, trailing 7-2 heading into the fourth inning showed tons of fight, scoring three the very next inning and another three in the sixth inning to bring the game to 9-8, behind Badger catcher Hilary Blomberg's second homer of the night.
+Wisconsin, trailing 7-2 heading into the fourth inning, showed tons of fight.
+The Badgers scored three runs the next inning and another three in the sixth inning to reduce GCU's lead to 9-8 behind catcher Hilary Blomberg's second homer of the night.

 The Lopes pitched by committee, with sophomore

-Taryn Batterton despite her trouble in the sixth, eventually closed the door on Wisconsin's upset aspirations.
+Taryn Batterton, despite trouble in the sixth, closed the door on Wisconsin's upset aspirations.

 Â